 We had a calm passage, which was nice as our chef Brittany chose a rich and ingredient filled casserole to prepare for lunch underway.
-Not as easy task to whip something like that up while the boat moves but she took the task by the horns!
-The galley was sweltering and dishes were sliding, but the casserole turned out beautifully.
-Golden brown cheese covered Alfredo-pesto-chicken laden pasta.
+Not as easy task to whip something like that up while the boat moves, but she took the task by the horns!
+The galley was sweltering, and the dishes were sliding, but the casserole turned out beautifully.
+Golden brown cheese-covered Alfredo-pesto-chicken laden pasta.
 It was voted one of the best lunches we have had all trip.
-After lunch clean up we switched watch teams.
+After lunch clean up, we switched watch teams.
 People now off watch settled in across the top of the chart house to relax in the cool breeze and watch the bright blue sea role by or nap in the warmth of the Caribbean sun.

 Related VoyageView All Voyages

 Our 40-day Caribbean voyage is perfect for those seeking an adventurous study abroad experience but don't have the time to spend an entire semester at sea.
 You'll develop sailing and scuba diving skills, complete two academic classes while visiting some of the most incredible islands in the Caribbean.View Details